bootmortis/iran-hosted-domains/README.md

 4. Hit back, and that's it.

 ### [V2Ray Server](https://www.v2ray.com/en/configuration/routing.html)
-For blocking local domains and IPs in the server side follow [this][link-v2ray-server-block] instructions.
-It's only available in Persian.
+For blocking local domains and IPs in the server side follow [this][link-v2ray-server-block] instructions (also be sure to check #53 too).

 ### [Nekoray](https://github.com/MatsuriDayo/nekoray)